djdjPalFinder/Production/README.md

 ##Authors

-Andi Oneto, Cy Kong, Dj Kim,Jackie Ho
+Andi Oneto, Cy Kong, Dj Kim, Jackie Ho

 All authors were students at Hack Reactor at the time of the project (class HR 53)